WEB103-Project/Capstone/milestones/milestone-1.md

 - Achieved a clear understanding of the project requirements and scope, including baseline and custom features.
 The group collaborated effectively, ensuring everyone understood their roles and responsibilities.

+- Enjoyed the different perspectives and thought processes each team member offered.

 ### 2. What were some challenges your group faced in this unit?